Horst-ui/EasyMarkerTeleporter/README.md

 # EasyMarkerTeleporter
 Simple script to teleport players in Markers.
-You can config if you want, that the vehicle teleports with the player or just the player, and that only a specific Job can use the Markers.
+You can config, that the vehicle teleports with the player or just the player, and that only a specific Job can use the Markers.

 **Installation**